What to Expect When You’re Discharged from an NHS Hospital

 The hospital should make sure that you have someone to come and collect you.
 If there isn't anyone available to collect you, the hospital will organise transport to make sure you get home safely.

-If you need ongoing care upon your return home, this is included and discussed in your care plan.
+If you need ongoing care upon your return home, this will be included and discussed in your care planFor more information about the NHS care plan, please visit the NHS website.

 Our team of experts have over fifteen years of experience helping people that have been discharged home from the hospital.
-If you have any questions, a dedicated advisor will be happy to take your call on 0333 305 7021
+If you have any questions or would like more advice about purchasing one of our beds, our dedicated team of advisors will be happy to take your call on 0333 305 7021

 Find out how Opera could help you with your bed needs.